 A “white” artist victim of discrimination

-Because she is “white”, the percussionist Mélissa Lavergne, recently appointed to be spokesperson for the 36e edition of the Festival Nuits d’Afrique, had to withdraw, in particular under the pressure of a small radicalized communitarian constellation which considers that the role it was supposed to play, for the duration of a festival, could only be held by a “Black” or a “Black”…
+Because she is “white”, the percussionist Mélissa Lavergne, recently appointed to be spokesperson for the 36e edition of the Festival Nuits d’Afrique, had to withdraw, in particular under the pressure of a small radicalized communitarian constellation which considers that the role it was supposed to play, for the duration of a festival, might only be held by a “Black” or a “Black”…

 Whatever one says to justify this pathetic sectarian posture, Mélissa Lavergne has purely and simply been the victim of discrimination.
 What these same people regularly (and rightly) denounce with regard to them…